Magic wavelength at 477 nm for the strontium clock transition: Background

 This article is organized as follows.
 In \sect{theo}, we present the theoretical estimation of the magic wavelength.
-In \sect{expt}, we discusses the experimental setup and the procedure for the spectroscopic measurements.
+In \sect{expt}, we discuss the experimental setup and the procedure for the spectroscopic measurements.
 In \sect{results}, we report the results on the 477~nm magic-wavelength measurement.
-In addition, we compare the differential AC-Stark-shift measurements with a model that includes the residual inhomogeneous broadening of the clock transition line.
-In \sect{conclusion}, we summarize our studies and provide an outlook for the uses of the 477~nm magic wavelength.
+In addition, we compare the differential AC-Stark shift measurements with a model that includes the residual inhomogeneous broadening of the clock transition line.
+In \sect{conclusion}, we summarize our studies and provide an outlook for the uses of the 477-nm magic wavelength.